-- 8. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to chronic pancreatitis in the Government Notices Gazette of 6 November 2018, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
+9. Prior to determining this Instrument, the Authority advertised its intention to undertake investigations in relation to chronic venous insufficiency of the lower limb and varicose veins of the lower limb, respectively, in the Government Notices Gazette of 7 May 2019, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
 The Authority invited submissions from the Repatriation Commission, the Military Rehabilitation and Compensation Commission, organisations and persons referred to in section 196E of the VEA, and any person having expertise in the field.
-No submissions were received for consideration by the Authority in relation to the investigation. - 9.
-On 16 April 2020, the Authority wrote to organisations representing veterans, service personnel and their dependants regarding the proposed Instrument and the medical-scientific material considered by the Authority.
-This letter emphasised the deletion of the factor relating to having received a cumulative equivalent dose of at least 10 sieverts of ionising radiation to the pancreas, at least one year before the clinical onset of chronic pancreatitis.
-The Authority provided an opportunity to the organisations to make representations in relation to the proposed Instrument prior to its determination.
-No submissions were received for consideration by the Authority.
+One submission was received for consideration by the Authority in relation to the investigation concerning varicose veins of the lower limb.